 Any images that you want to display in a Custom Salesforce email template need to be publicly accessible.
 Rather than relying on your organization’s Webmaster to upload images to your a Web host, you can upload any needed images to a file hosting service such as Amazon S3 (which is very reasonably priced).
 You simply need to create a bucket (similar to a folder), upload an image and then make the image public.
 The URL that you will use in your HTML will look something like this:

 You can also host images as Salesforce Document records.
 Upload an image as a new Document and check the Externally Available Image checkbox.
 After the image has been uploaded, right click on the image and select Open Image in New Tab.
 You can then select the following part of the URL and add it to the HTML in your template:

 3. Create a Header Banner

-Add a banner to the top of your email template that includes your logo on the left and some informational text or a value message on the right.
-Since email recipients are increasingly reading their emails on a mobile phone, it’s important to keep your banner to less than 300 pixels in width — otherwise, the body text in your email will be shrunken down on mobile devices such as iPhone.
+Add a banner to the top of your email template that includes your logo and, optionally, some informational text or a value message on the right.
+Since email recipients are increasingly reading their emails on a mobile phone, it’s important to keep your banner small enough that the first few lines of body text are not pushed below the fold.